What happened in the 2020-21 English and European women's football league season? Updated May 20,…

-I am by no means an expert on seeing professional women’s soccer in England, as I have been to just three games in the Women’s Super League and Women’s Champions League.
-But I have been to well over 100 men’s football games in the UK, so I think I can at least begin to draw some comparisons.
+I am by no means an expert on seeing professional women’s soccer in England, as I have been to just four games in the Women’s Super League and Women’s Champions League.
+But I have been to more than 200 football games in the UK, so I think I can at least begin to draw some comparisons.

 So let’s talk about why, if you’re on a groundhopping trip, you should not ignore women’s soccer.
 The simple starting point is, there’s really no reason to ignore them!